 STANDOFFS: This are small spacers used for mounting your flight controller, power distribution board, etc..
 Normally made of nylon to reduce weight and chances of shorting out your build.
 Also, used to describe the spacers that connect the top plate to your main body plate in most carbon fiber frames.

 TX: Is used to identify a Transmitting port on your Flight Controller or Power Distribution board. (when connecting RX should go to TX and TX to RX)

 UART: Universal Asynchronous Receiver Transmitter, This is a port on your Flight controller that is used to send and receive information.
 Newer Flight Controllers have multiple UART ports.

 VCC: Voltage at the Common Collector.
 Mostly referring to the soldering pad that is a direct connection to the battery.

 VTX: Video Transmitter.
 This is the component that connects to your on board FPV camera and sends the feed to your video receiver, either FPV google or ground station.
 Some Flight Controllers or Power Distribution boards allow you to send the video signal through them to overlay an OSD onto the video you are seeing.

 XT60: Is a popular wire connection between your battery and PDB.
-You can use any connection you want as long as it's rated for the amount of power you'll be sending through it while flying or charging, Most batteries come with the XT60 connector, wouldnt be had to change if you are aware of a better type connection.
+You can use any connection you want as long as it's rated for the amount of power you'll be sending through it while flying or charging, Most batteries come with the XT60 connector, wouldn’t be hard to change if you are aware of a better type connection.